dhh1128/codecraft.co/why-mental-models-matter.md

 For one thing, it ignores the interrelationships among software, hardware, enabling ecosystems, and customer communities.
 Products don't exist in isolation; they are part of an embedded system made possible (and relevant) by societal conventions and other technologies.
 "Microsoft Word" and "Adobe Photoshop" are not "products" for <a class="zem_slink" title="Bushmen" href="http://en.wikipedia.org/wiki/Bushmen" target="_blank" rel="wikipedia">Kalahari bushmen</a>.

 For another, software is more than code.
 Notice the subtitle of my blog...
 Software includes people as a fundamental ingredient.
 In the shadows of every architecture diagram is an assumed human being (or an army of them), providing input or accepting output.
 How else do we think our systems will be installed, configured, optimized?
 How will our databases get populated, our backups get mounted, our e-books get typeset, or our web searches get chosen?
-(See my posts about <a title="Why People Are Part of A Software Architecture" href="/why-people-are-part-of-a-software-architecture/">people in architecture</a> and <a title="What Role Are You Playing in RPCD?" href="/2012/06/25/what-role-are-you-playing-in-rpcd/">role-playing in design</a>.)
+(See my posts about <a title="Why People Are Part of A Software Architecture" href="what-role-are-you-playing-in-rpcd.md">role-playing in design</a>.)

 Both of those critiques are important, I think.
 But today I have a different bone to pick.